-Jimmy Choo continued to build his own shoe line that was known for using exotic skins such as python, embossed leathers, fish skins, and other materials.
-He also became known for his unusual embellishments, catching the eye of many celebrities that included Diana, Princess of Wales.
+Jimmy Choo also continued to build his own shoe line which became known for using exotic skins such as python, embossed leathers and fish skins.
+He achieved particular fame for his unusual embellishments, catching the eye of many celebrities that included Diana, Princess of Wales.

 In 1996, Tamara Mellon, a stylist for British Vogue, approached Choo about taking the company to a larger scale, and would use her father’s wealth to back it.
 The line was produced in Italy, and grew quickly, selling $400 a pair stilettos around the world.